DataDog/documentation/content/en/code_analysis/troubleshooting/_index.md

 **If you are running Code Analysis on a non-GitHub repository**, ensure that the first scan is ran on your default branch (for example, a branch name like
 `master` or `main`).
 After you commit on your default branch, non-default branches are analyzed.
 You can always configure your default branch in-app under [Repository Settings][4].

 If you are using Datadog's analyzer, [diff-aware scanning][6] is enabled by default.
+If you running the tool within your CI pipeline, make sure that `datadog-ci` runs **at the root** of the repository being analyzed.

 ## Software Composition Analysis